California Driver Handbook - Obtaining a Driver License

 The federal compliant REAL ID DL/ID card is optional.

-If you know you will not be boarding a domestic flight or visiting a secure federal facility or military base, you do not need a REAL ID DL or ID card.
+If you know you will not be boarding a domestic flight or visiting a secure federal facility or military base, you do not need a REAL ID Compliant DL/ID card.

-You do not need a federal compliant REAL ID DL or ID card to do any of the following:
+You do not need a REAL ID Compliant DL/ID card to do any of the following:

 - Apply for or receive federal benefits (Veterans Affairs, Social Security Administration (SSA), etc.).